 This is a very debated topic for some reason.
 Buying a used car should be your only option when it comes to frugal living.

-Cars are a depreciating asset so “investing” in a new car and even worse financing one is a very dumb financial move.
+Cars are a depreciating asset so “investing” in a new car or even worse financing one can kill your financial future.

 Use a website like Kelly Blue Book or Edmunds to research, compare, and find the value of cars.
 After completing your research, go on a site like Craigslist and start a search for cars that are of good value.
 We also always use Consumer Reports when purchasing a car.